631

 technological greatness is a technical expert thing.
 As

-the board member argues, campaigning and lobbying
+an informant argues, campaigning and lobbying are

-are not free services; “researching technology is big
+not free services: “researching technology is big

 business so there is an ongoing quest of justifying